ckdrew670/gatsby-base-template/README.md

 gatsby new {project-name} && cd {project-name} && gatsby develop
 ```

-This will set up a new project using Gatsby's default starter theme, which includes several necessary plugins, and start a hot-reloading development server accessible at: `http://localhost:8000`
+`gatsby new {project-name}` will set up a new project folder using Gatsby's default starter theme, which includes several necessary plugins, and `gatsby develop` will start a hot-reloading development server accessible at: `http://localhost:8000`

-## Install Plugins
+## Plugins

 The Gatsby default theme comes with some popular plugins added (see the `gatsby-config.js` file for the full list).
 You'll need to run `npm install` to install them.

 You can easily add extra plugins from Gatsby's vast library using `npm install {plugin-name}`.
 Then go and update your `gatsby-config.js` plugins list to include the new plugin: